rifaterdemsahin/certbot/README.md

 ---

 By following this README, you should have a fully automated SSL/TLS certificate setup using Certbot, ensuring your website is secure with minimal manual intervention.
 For more information, visit the [Certbot website](https://certbot.eff.org/).

+---

+This revised README should provide clear and correct guidance for setting up and maintaining SSL/TLS certificates with Certbot.